ShittyKopper/lemmod/README.md

 ## Scripts

-lemmod uses YAML with templating for it's scripts, which exchanges flexibility with security (i.e. you can safely host a public lemmod without worrying about getting pwned) and explicitly limited functionality (so mods can't easily instruct the bot to spam random communities or whatnot)
+lemmod uses YAML with (some) templating for it's scripts, which exchanges flexibility with security (i.e. you can safely host a public lemmod without worrying about getting pwned) and explicitly limited functionality (so mods can't easily instruct the bot to spam random communities or whatnot)

 YAML isn't REALLY the best tool for this job, but it's widely used and is easy to grasp (hi Nix)